answerdigital/oxford-omop-data-mapper/docs/transformation-documentation/ConditionOccurrence_condition_source_concept_id.md

   CancerTopography,
   CancerDiagnosis
 from lung
-where NHSNumber is not null
+where NHSNumber is not null;

 ```